Seraf/LISA/docs/lisa-plugins.rst

 - A lang directory containing all langs available
 - A text file (.rs) containing all sentences and rules to launch a function
 - A module file (.py) containing the class and all the methods called by text file

-Language file
+- The web directory allow to expose the plugin in the L.I.S.A API and can be used to add widgets on L.I.S.A dashboard Language file
 ^^^^^^^^^^^^^
 The module is generic and should use gettext.
 The id of the string should be in english.